olymika/chzzk-wih-me/README.md

 # Chzzk with Me
+> [!CAUTION]
+> We are aware that the current implementation is not functioning properly as Chzzk has now officially released their [public API](https://chzzk.gitbook.io/chzzk).
+We are planning to support the official API in our upcoming updates.
+Thank you for your patience while we work on integrating the new official Chzzk API.
+We appreciate your understanding during this transition period.
+Please stay tuned for updates.

 chzzk with me is an unofficial library that allows you to integrate with [Naver Chzzk](https://chzzk.naver.com/) API.

 First add the dependency to your project: